<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=289460&amp;fmt=gif">

 9) Sales Support

-Sales collateral is crucial part of client acquisition.
-Providing the right materials, messaging and marketing at the right time can make the difference between a sold opportunity and a lost opportunity.
-You can use tools like HubSpot's 'Documents' that allows you track opens, how long they view the document, etc.
+Sales collateral is a crucial part of client acquisition.
+Providing the right materials, messaging, and marketing at the right time can make the difference between a sold opportunity and a lost opportunity.
+You can use tools like HubSpot's 'Documents' that allow you to track opens, how long they view the document, etc.

 • Being fluent in graphic tools like Adobe Creative Cloud to design and create marketing pieces